signaldust/bunny-jit/README.md

 BJIT time: 478ms
 ```

-The exact times (obviously) vary from run to run, but the general idea is that in
+The exact times (obviously) vary from run to run (and the test might not be entirely
-this silly benchmark, the code from Bunny-JIT is only about 10% slower.
-From
-the disassembly it is clear that this could be optimized further (and the some of
-this would be simple to do, like allow storing of immediates, etc), but given the
-size and complexity of Bunny-JIT vs. Clang/LLVM this isn't too bad, is it?

-You should expect Bunny-JIT to do significantly worse on code that relies heavily
+accurate or fai), and you should expect Bunny-JIT to do significantly worse on code
-on optimizing memory access or code that can be effectively vectorized, but the
+that relies heavily on optimizing memory access or code that can be effectively
-basic idea is that it can typically do a somewhat reasonable job of optimizing
+vectorized, but the basic idea is that it can typically output something reasonable.
-simple scalar code.

 ## SSA?